Guide To The Best Christmas Markets In Belgium

 St. Nicholas Day is where the kids receive gifts and is more synonymous with Santa Claus coming on the 25th in the United States.

-In Belgium, there is less gift-giving on the 25th but more of a time to spend with family around a meal.
+With Christmas in Belgium, there is less gift-giving on the 25th but more of a time to spend with family around a meal.

 Although Santa Claus (Pere Noel) does appear around December 25th, he isn’t as popular as in other countries and his presence doesn’t revolve around gift-giving as on the 6th.
 This Christmas tradition is also seen in the Netherlands.